Skip to main content

 Automatic (Stripe/SportsPay):

-DR Cash Account (Deposit amount)
+DR Cash Account (Gross payment amount)

-CR Undeposited Funds (Deposit amount)
+CR Undeposited Funds (Gross payment amount)

 The system tracks which payments are included in each payout, maintaining a clear audit trail from payment → undeposited funds → cash account.